Orientation To-Do List

 - Submit a photo for your MHC OneCard, the ID that you’ll use on campus, by August 1 (January 3 for spring entrants).

 - Students entering in the fall are invited to take the New Student Survey!
 This survey helps the College better understand the academic and social programmatic needs of our entering students, so please take the time to inform us about your hopes for your college experience.
 You will receive an email invitation August 1 to take the survey.
 Email Institutional Research with any questions.

-- Review the Academic Calendar 2022-2023.
+- Review the Academic Calendar.
 Please note that further additions and revisions to the academic calendar may be made if needed.

 - Review the Academic Guide for New Students (requires login to my.mtholyoke) to prepare for advising and registration.